 Upon learning of the award, David said, “This wonderful honor is definitely having the impact on me that I imagine is intended, namely it is inspiring me to keep at it and work harder to advance the abolition of war and the development of peaceful behaviors and institutions.
 Thank you for the pat on the back but also for the kick in the rear.
 We have a long ways yet to go.”

-Mr. Swanson has written and contributed to many books about peace and has authored hundreds of articles and blog posts, including a plan to end wars.
-He serves as an advocate for peace on several campaigns and committees and is regularly invited to speak at antiwar rallies and meetings throughout the U.S. He hosts “Talk Nation Radio,” has developed and led antiwar organizations, workshops, and online courses, participated in debates at universities, and is featured in many videos and TV interviews.
-To learn more about his inspiring contributions since 2003, please review his listing in our publication, the .
+Mr. Swanson has written, and contributed to, many books about peace and has authored hundreds of articles and blog posts, including a plan to end wars.
+He serves as an advocate for peace on several campaigns and committees and is regularly invited to speak at antiwar rallies and meetings throughout the U.S. He hosts “Talk Nation Radio,” has developed and led antiwar organizations, workshops, and online courses, participated in debates at universities, and was featured in many videos and TV interviews.
+To learn more about his inspiring contributions since 2003, please review his listing in our publication, the US Peace Registry.

 Ann Wright Awarded 2017 US Peace Prize

-The Board of Directors of the has voted unanimously to award the 2017 US Peace Prize to The Honorable Ann Wright “for courageous antiwar activism, inspirational peace leadership, and selfless citizen diplomacy.”
+The Board of Directors of the US Peace Memorial Foundation has voted unanimously to award the 2017 US Peace Prize to The Honorable Ann Wright “for courageous antiwar activism, inspirational peace leadership, and selfless citizen diplomacy.”